gSchool/ada-CS-Fundamentals-Internship/01-algorithms/01-algorithms.md

 Sample subproblems could be:

-1. Finding all the contiguous subsequences.
+1. Finding all sublists of size `k`.
-2. Determining if a single contiguous subsequence sums to zero.
+2. Determining if a single sublist has duplicate elements.
-3. Traversing the list to find all the contiguous subseuquences which sum to zero.

 ##### !end-explanation